 - Holistic approach.
 Olympians know how to stay well-balanced under intense pressure and scrutiny.
 Just like these elite athletes, as a Marketer, you will need to be able to triumph above the pressures that are driving your business.
 The best technique to do this is by training your company in the advantages of customer-centric marketing.
 For this transformation to take hold, Marketing organizations need to lead their company in taking a more holistic approach toward customers.
 You need to help your C-suite see that moving from “selling your product” to “solving your customers’ problems” is beneficial, especially when under intense pressure to deliver.
 How well you understand and can profitably solve customer problems should serve as the basis for ALL your business decisions.
 What you develop.
 How you go to market.
 The partners you choose.
 Serving your customers naturally creates balance under pressure.

 - Practice.
 Anders Ericsson’s research found that it takes 10,000 hours of deliberate practice become an expert.
 Just like the champions know practice makes perfect, to take the medal for customer-centricity, Marketing must help the organization do more than use customer-centricity as window-dressing.
 To become successful, many of the customer-centric processes and skills need to be incubated and built within the Marketing organization.

 With all this training it takes to develop a new Marketing regimen, is it worth the effort?
-The short answer is, yes.
-A Booz Allen study found that businesses that are successful at customer-centricity outperform industry peers two-to-one in revenue growth and generate margins 5%-10% above their competitors.
+The short answer is, yes. found that businesses that are successful at customer-centricity outperform industry peers two-to-one in revenue growth and generate margins 5%-10% above their competitors.
 When Marketing enables the organization to be more customer-centric company, it enables the company to achieve a better competitive position, realize greater market momentum, gain market share, increase returns on shareholder equity, and generate faster growth.
 Ready to start your training to help your organization grow?
 Learn more about how Marketing can help you drive organic growth.